Ten joyful years of online content creation

 2. There’s enough space for everyone, and it’s never too late

-Following on from the first point, I hear a lot of people say, ‘the market is oversaturated’ or ‘it’s too late to start a blog/podcast/e-course/online business and so on.’
-I think there’s always room for new and innovative ideas.
+Following on from the first point, I hear a lot of people say, ‘the market is oversaturated’ or ‘it’s too late to start a blog/podcast/YouTube channel/e-course/online business and so on.’
+With regard to online content creation and anything else for that matter, I think there’s always room for new and innovative ideas.
 The cream will always rise to the top!
 Each one of us is unique and has something distinct to say, the secret is to explore what makes you different, find a way to express it and try not to lose sight of it.

-3. Follow your passion and stay true to your inner voice
+3. Follow your passion and stay true to your creativity

 4. We’re all running in our own race